de4thstroke/i3_config/README.md

 ![Screenshot_2021-08-09_12-40-29](https://user-images.githubusercontent.com/46030987/128672030-07c8fe44-70ee-4f70-9692-d2131be9be0b.png)

 # Blocks
 In this repository, blocks contain the scripts that are necessary for i3blocks.
-Save these scripts in ~/.local/bin or /usr/bin or /bin folder.
+Save these scripts in ~/.local/bin or /usr/bin or /bin folder. i3bat file in Blocks folder uses font-awesome.
+You could install it from arch repository or using github.
+Font-awesome is useful if you like to have monochrome emojis in some cases.

 # Coloured emojis
 To have coloured emojis, first install noto-fonts-emoji.
 Then save the file fonts.conf as /etc/fonts/local.conf(or ~/.config/fontconfig/fonts.conf if you want to have emojis only current user) in your system.
 To apply new changes run fc-cache -f -v in terminal.